Black Friday Sale! | 35% off + FREE Pillows on select mattresses

 1) Waterproof, Breathable, and Cooling

 What's the point of a mattress protector if it doesn't protect from sweat, spills, and accidents?
-To defend your bed against humidity, perspiration, urine, water, wine, coffee, tea, or any other liquid, you'll need a fully waterproof mattress protector.
+To defend your bed against humidity, perspiration, urine, water, wine, coffee, tea, or any other liquid, you'll need a waterproof mattress protector.

 That said, you don't want one that prevents air circulation.
 A breathable mattress protector allows steady airflow, which helps evaporate liquids quickly, especially with moisture-wicking materials.
 Breathability also prevents body heat from getting trapped underneath the protector and within the mattress.
 A barrier that's both moisture-wicking and breathable makes the best cooling mattress protector.